odevices/er-301/README.md

 make core teletype
 ```

+## USB Functions

+There is a USB port on the back of the ER-301.
+As of v0.6.00 of the firmware, the ER-301 can enumerate as a mass storage device (which provides access to the front SD card) or a virtual serial port device (the ER-301 will output console messages here when connected).
+The settings for USB are located in **admin > General Settings**.
+However, I would think of the USB functionality as more developer-targeted for because...

+:warning: There is a gotcha with having the ER-301 plugged into a USB host.
+It will not boot because it will be waiting for the USB host to give it firmware via BOOTP/TFTP.
+This is baked into the AM335x ROM unfortunately.
+The solution is to have a BOOTP server always running on your host that either gives it the firmware or tells the ER-301 to give up and boot from the SD card.

 ## Build Profiles and Target Architectures

 All build outputs are placed in a sub folder composed of the build profile and the target architecture.
 There are 3 build profiles: